National Eating Disorders Association

 • Exercise that significantly interferes with important activities, occurs at inappropriate times or in inappropriate settings, or when the individual continues to exercise despite injury or other medical complications

-• Intense anxiety, depression, irritability, feelings of guilt, and/or distress if unable to exercise
+• Intense anxiety, depression, irritability, feelings of guilt, and/or distress if unable to exercise as planned

 • Maintains excessive, rigid exercise regimen – despite weather, fatigue, illness, or injury